anjibabuIITK/RECYCLEBIN_for_Linux/README.md

  **Features:**

-    rbin                 ---> main excutable and deletes given files rbin -d/--del        ---> Deletes the files or Directories rbin -r/--restore    ---> Restores the given files. rbin -e/--emptybin   ---> Will empty the recyclebin rbin --SetAutoclean  ---> Options: on , off, Period_of_days to clean the bin rbin -h/--help       ---> Prints the information about rbin.
+    rbin                    ---> main excutable and deletes given files rbin -d/--del           ---> Deletes the files or Directories rbin -r/--restore       ---> Restores the given files. rbin -e/--emptybin      ---> Will empty the recyclebin rbin -s/--SetAutoclean  ---> Options: on , off, Period_of_days to clean the bin rbin -h/--help          ---> Prints the information about rbin. rbin -f                 ---> Removes the given files permenantly.

  **Directories:**